Elaine Cabrel was twenty seven as he was soon to find out and Guiscard immediately felt the aura of raw sensuality gushing from her.

 ‘Were you aware, Inspector, that Nicolette met Mlle Cabrel in Café Choise earlier?’

 ‘Bien sûr.
 And in turn, do you know the subject of their conversation?’

 ‘Nicolette and Elaine?
 They were discussing killing both you and me, I’ve known it was Elaine for some time.’
-Emma’s eyebrows shot up, she swung round and glared at Nicolette, whose jaw had dropped open.
+Emma’s eyebrows shot up, she swung round and glared at Nicolette, whose jaw had dropped.

 ‘You know that?’ asked Guiscard.
 He was impressed.
 ‘Well, Monsieur, remember what I told you and have a pleasant night.’

-He put the phone back, smiled sweetly at both and asked, ‘Would you help me to the bathroom after supper?’
+Hugh put the handset back, smiled sweetly at both and asked, ‘Would you help me to the bathroom after supper?’

 They’d eaten, looking at one another, not speaking, Nicolette still naked, things now went into the kitchen and were washed, dried and put away.
 They came back for him, he got up and the hobble to the bathroom began.